xelis-project/xelis-blockchain/README.md

 Every data is integrated in the transaction payload when using an integrated address.

-## P2p
+## P2p (Encrypted Network)

 All transfered data are using a custom Serializer/Deserializer made by hand to transform a struct representation in raw bytes directly.
 This serialization is done using the fixed position of each fields and their corresponding bits size.

+Before sending a packet, we're encrypting it using ChaCha20-Poly1305 algorithm to prevent network traffic analysis and authenticate each transfered data.

 Every data transfered is done through the Packet system which allow easily to read & transfer data and doing the whole serialization itself.

 The connection for a new peer (took from the queue or a new incoming connections) is executed through a unique tokio task with the same allocated buffer for handshake.
 This prevents any DoS attack on creating multiple task and verifying connection.

 When the peer is verified and valid, we create him his own tasks.
 One for reading incoming packets and one for writing packets to him.
 By separating both directions in two differents task it prevents blocking the communication of opposed side.